apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/using_api_and_client.md

 ---

-Since we need to create another actor, we'll once again use the `apify create` command and start from an empty template.
+Since we need to create another Actor, we'll once again use the `apify create` command and start from an empty template.

 ![Selecting an empty template to start with](./images/select-empty.jpg)